 The Cheltenham Festival organisers might want to tell you that every single race that takes place over the four days is just as important as any other.
 However the reality is that every day has one race that is valued above the others and on Day Three that honour falls to the Stayers’ Hurdle.
 In the wake of that event the level of races drops off a little, with the penultimate one being the Dawn Run Mares’ Novices’ Hurdle.

 It’s fair to say that there isn’t a huge amount to tell you about this particular race.
 It’s the youngest of pretty much all of the races that take place over the four days of the Festival, having been run for the first time in 2016; that caused the expansion of the Festival to having 28 races.
-It is sponsored by Daylesford since 2020.
+It is sponsored by Ryanair since 2022.

 Day Three is when the Festival moves from the Old Course onto the New Course, so this race is run there and it’s run left-handed.
 It lasts for two miles and one furlong, with eight hurdles that must be jumped over the course of it.
 The Dawn Run Mares’ Novices’ Hurdle is, as the name suggests, for novice fillies and mares.
 It’s open to horses aged four and up, with four-year-olds given a weight allowance of ten stone nine pound.
 Older horses can have up to eleven stone two pound and there are a series of penalties for certain horses.